 We are primarily an educational organization, providing bi-monthly lectures by experts in various fields; opportunities for intellectual discourse over books, arts, and specific discussion topics; and social events such as game nights, potlucks, and special celebrations through the year.
 Our members have diverse and passionate interests in topics such as separation of church and state, evolution, technology, and environmental issues.

-We offer a community of secular minded people who want to spend time with like-minded individuals in a non-religious setting.
-Though we do not (yet) provide childcare at HSGP events, we do have a playroom and a family bathroom available, so parents are welcome to bring their children.
+Our community is oriented toward Secular Humanism and provides like-minded individuals the opportunity to share in educational and social activities.
+We have a playroom and a family bathroom as well as children’s programs, so parents are welcome to bring their children.
 Please consider joining us, for events that interest you, or as a member of our growing community.

 About Humanism (from the American Humanist Association)